lillallol/temp/README.md

 export const add = (a,b) => a+b;
 ```

 achieves that.

-The following sections explain the intuition and the reasons
+The following sections apply separation of intend and implementation
-behind the proposal.
+to a superset and explain how that converts it to a complement, and the many benefits
+that arise and can not exist for supersets.

 ***

+## Separation of intend and implementation.

 > TypeScript is used as a starting point, although it is my understanding that
 any statically typed superset of JavaScript can be used without loss of
 generalization.

-## Separation of intend and implementation.

 Unfortunately the very design of TypeScript, promotes the violation of this good
  practice.
 For example you can mix intend with implementation like this: